mmiv-center/FionaDocs/source/EndUser/submit-data-to-ris.rst

 a couple of seconds a new button appears below the study entry.
 Use it to select and confirm the assignment.
 This will forward a de-identified version of the study data to “Sectra Forskning”.
 If you do not assign your data on Assign they will not be forwarded.
 After a couple of days (7 days) such data will disappear from the list.
-Send an email to |admin_contact| to request a resend.
+Send an email to |admin_url| to request a resend.

 **Verification steps**